jaimergp/cookiecutter-cms/README.md

 If you choose either Conda dependency option, additional tests will be added to Travis and/or AppVeyor which *only* package through `conda-build`.

-This method relies on the conda `meta.yaml` file.

 ### Deployment Method 2: Conda through someone else's manager